Canada’s women’s hockey reinvents itself after Olympic loss

 “I think we had become a little robotic in the way we played,” said Natalie Spooner, who leads the tournament with 13 points (three goals, 10 assists).
 “The quicker we play on defense, the quicker we get the puck out, let’s us play offense and let’s us do our thing.”

-Canada and the U.S., coming off a 4-1 quarterfinal win over the Czech Republic, are awaiting the quarterfinal results on Saturday to determine their semifinal opponents.
+Canada will face Switzerland, and the U.S, coming off a 4-1 quarterfinal win over the Czech Republic, will play Finland in the semifinals on Monday.
+Both games are preliminary round rematches after Canada defeated the Swiss 12-1, and the Americans beat Finland 5-2.

+Finland advanced with a 7-1 win over Japan on Saturday, with Petra Nieminen scoring three goals and adding two assists.
 In Switzerland’s 4-2 win over the Russian Olympic Committee, Alina Muller converted Lara Stalder’s pass on a 2-on-1 break to score the go-ahead goal with 2:37 remaining in regulation and then added an empty-netter.
-Finland faces Japan later in the day.

 Swiss coach Colin Muller sees a significant jump in Canada’s game since the world championships.

 “It’s ridiculous.
-I think Canadians and the U.S. have stepped up their game, but for me at the moment, Canada, maybe more,” said Muller, whose team opened the tournament with a 12-1 loss to Canada.
+I think Canadians and the U.S. have stepped up their game, but for me at the moment, Canada, maybe more,” Muller said.
 “It’s a different animal than what I even saw in August.
 And when I compare back two years ago and three years ago and that 2019 worlds, it’s a different team.”

 The Canadians have dialed it up a notch after a four-month leadup of practices and games that allowed them to polish their chemistry.